matt-cassinelli/rocket-ninja/readme.md

   - Death
 - Player should not be able to infinitely jump up wall
 - Wall slide should be faster
-- Wall jump seems hard for beginnersd
+- Wall jump seems hard for beginners
 - Allow falling off map (sky-based maps)